filecoin-project/specs/content/vm/_index.md

 can decide to skip a block and inject two drand values in one block for example, however, that is a fork and it is highly likely that its chain has a lower weight than the main chain.

+During catchup, a malicious miner can mine one block in advance with respect to the honest miners.
+Since the timestamp is already in the past, he could broadcast it already.
+Therefore, the attacker can have a 1 block advantage but given the rate of the catchup allows for transactions and block propagation to happen, the attacker risks to have a lower chain as well.

 ##### Ticket Randomness